Best tablets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best tablets you can buy in 2022.

 Read the full Apple iPad Pro 12.9 review

-Read the full review: iPad Air (2019)
+Read the full Apple iPad Air review

 The HD 10’s ‘Dolby Atmos’ integrated dual stereo speakers are somewhat optimistically branded but the sound with music and films is convincing and emotive, with plenty of detail across the frequencies and a pleasing, realistic musical build.

 As long as you're happy to use Amazon's apps, this remains a great bargain buy.

 Read our full Amazon Fire HD 10 review